 Advantages of modern diving masks vs. oval scuba masks?

 A lot of people like the retro look of the oval scuba diving masks, and you may have seen one or two of them on your last dive trip.
 With these relics making a comeback, you may be wondering what the advantages of modern diving masks are?

 - Wide Field Of View

 Frequently equalizing the ears is one of the most important tenets of scuba diving.
 Not equalizing your ears can result in a rupture of the eardrum and even permanent hearing loss.
 It’s not surprising that the best advantage of the modern diving masks is the easy equalizing provided by the enclosed nostril space.

 Every scuba diver has had to clear their mask at depth at least once in their lifetime.
 Especially if your no fog stopped working halfway through a dive.
 Having a low-volume mask makes clearing your mask easier.
-New diving masks are low volume, and they are much easier to clear than the oval masks.
+New diving masks are low volume, and they are much easier to clear than oval masks.

 Finally, the field of view on modern scuba masks is much better.
 Being able to look down and have sight is excellent when descending.
 The peripheral vision is also a great benefit to divers.
 This can help with the enjoyment of your diving experience.
 Also, the increased field of vision reduces disorientation and motion sickness that can occur for people at depth.